mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Since the new member is expected to process the Add message for itself, the Welcome message should reflect the state of the group before the new user is added.
-The sender of the Welcome message can simply copy all fields from their GroupState object.
+The sender of the Welcome message can simply copy all fields from their GroupContext object.

 [[ OPEN ISSUE: The Welcome message needs to be synchronized in the same way as the Add.
 That is, the Welcome should be sent only if